 Along with the new “OG Icon” logo, secondary and tertiary logos were created to complement the diverse range of products and sports categories that DVS is known for.
 The icon serves as the foundation for the brand, while the wordmark variations allow for further clarity and functionality when needed.

 Some may argue that you shouldn’t have more than one logo, however in this day of mobile-first design and with a product range as diverse as DVS, it is very appropriate to consider all of the different applications of a logo and how they might be optimized by having a well-planned logo suite of different but corresponding logos.
-Stickers, footwear, embroidery, video, business cards, vehicle wraps, websites, t-shirt graphics, micro labels, social media avatars, and a 40-foot long tour bus can all benefit from having a cohesive yet adaptable brand design.
+As a branding agency, we have to consider how the brand is represented on stickers, footwear, embroidery, video, business cards, vehicle wraps, websites, t-shirt graphics, micro labels, social media avatars, and a 40-foot long tour bus can all benefit from having a cohesive yet adaptable brand design.

 This project wasn’t about a single logo, it was about creating an identity that meets the needs of multiple demographics and has the flexibility to remain strong in an endless array of environments.